Watch our video tutorial here

 How to reconnect listings?

-Whenever you update your PMS/Channel Manager/OTA's account password, add new listings, or make changes to your listings such as updating the listing name and location, you'd have to reconnect your listings in order for the changes to apply to ...
+Whenever you update your PMS/Channel Manager/OTA's account password, add new listings, or make changes to your listings' details such as the listing name and location, you'd have to reconnect your listings in order for the changes to apply and show ...

 Listing Neighborhood Data